Last updated: December 29, 2018

 - Cloud hosting is split into three plans: Burst, Storm and Monsoon.
 The lowest cost plan, Burst, comes with 20 GB disk space, 500 GB bandwidth, a dedicated IP, 1.2 GHz processor power and 752 MB ram.
 The top-end plan comes with 2250 GB bandwidth, 90 GB disk space, 4.5 GHz processor power and 3384 MB RAM.

 - Dedicated servers are available on managed or unmanaged plans.
 There’s a handy side-by-side comparison chart for both types of dedicated hosting, covering everything from the port speed on the machine to the machine’s RAID capabilities.

 WestHost offers a 99.9% uptime guarantee on shared hosting and dedicated hosting packages.
 For shared hosting customers, backups are included for free, but backups are a chargeable extra on dedicated servers.
 Dedicated customers receive credits in the event of a network outage.

 VPS and cloud customers’ accounts are backed up weekly and monthly.
 WestHost recommends that users create their own backups in between.
 There’s no uptime promise for these types of services.

-WestHost uses a Tier-3 data centre in Salt Lake City, Utah, and rents out space there as part of a colocation programme.
+WestHost uses a Tier-3 data centre in Salt Lake City, Utah, and rents out space there as part of a colocation program.
 The host relies in redundant power, on-site staff, cold row cooling, a VESDA smoke detection and video surveillance to keep customers’ data secure.
-Detailed information about the data centre is available on individual service pages.
+Detailed information about the data center is available on individual service pages.

 Support is provided 24/7 through a variety of channels.
 There’s a live chat button, a knowledge base and a (fairly sparse) FAQ.
 I found that some of the published support documentation was quite limited, with a huge amount on cPanel and site builders but not a lot of information on other services.